Hi, my name is Peter Thoman and I’m an Assistant Professor at the

 -

-In the Insieme project, we explore the possibilities
+In the Insieme project, we explored the possibilities

 afforded by using a high-level intermediate compiler representation